Part 2: Objects and Properties

 1. Click Edit Preferences... in the Insert STK Objects tool.

-2. To choose the objects you want to appear Insert STK Objects tool, select the Show check box for them in the Object list.
+2. To choose the objects you want to appear in the Insert STK Objects tool, select the Show check box for them in the Object list.

 3. For the purposes of this tutorial, you won't make changes to the Object list.
 Later, you can enable all available objects and practice with them.